Bears' Cutler to miss 49ers game with concussion

 "Our life, our health, is more important than football,'' Marshall said.
 "I think we'll get Jay back sooner than later.''

-For now, the Bears believe they have enough to get by.
-They brought in Campbell in the offseason for a situation like this, and he found out before Thursday's practice that he'll be starting.
+For now, they believe they have enough to get by.
+They brought in Campbell in the offseason just for a situation like this, and he found out Thursday that he'll be starting.

 "You definitely don't want to see anyone get hurt or injured in this business,'' said Campbell, who's made 70 starts in his career with Washington and Oakland.
 "We understand it is a tough sport.
 Sometimes, things like that happen.''

-Cutler's status was in question after he sat out the second half of Sunday night's loss to Houston.
+Cutler's status was in question after he sat out the second half of Sunday's loss to Houston.
 The Bears believe he was injured on a helmet-to-helmet hit by the Texans' Tim Dobbins, who was fined $30,000 by the league, late in the second quarter.